These Mexican Sweet Potato Rounds are something special.

 - ¼ cup white onion, minced

-- ⅓ cup coconut oil (melted) + 2 tablespoons coconut oil
+- ⅓ cup melted coconut oil + 2 tbsp coconut oil

 - Cilantro, for garnishing

-- Place potatoes in medium pot.
-Add in cold water (enough to cover potatoes by 1”); add 1-½ tablespoons of sea salt and place pot under high heat.
+- Place potatoes in a medium pot, add enough cold water to cover potatoes by 1 inch and add 1.5 tbsp of salt.
 Bring water to a boil and allow it to simmer for 8 minutes.

 - Remove pot from heat and drain water completely.
-Distribute potatoes evenly in baking dish, making sure they don’t overlap (if they overlap, use a second baking dish).
+Distribute potatoes evenly in baking dish, making sure they don’t overlap.

-- Pour melted coconut oil over potatoes (make sure all potatoes get coated with oil).
-Sprinkle ½ teaspoon of sea salt and pepper over potatoes.
-Bake for 20 minutes.
+- Pour melted coconut oil over potatoes, making sure it coats evenly.
+Sprinkle ½ tsp sea salt and ½ tsp pepper over potatoes.
+Bake for 40 minutes total, tossing them around half way.

-- Remove sweet potatoes from the oven and allow them to cool for a bit.
-Top each sweet potato round with ground beef, salsa, avocado cubes and cilantro.
-Enjoy!
+- Top each sweet potato round with ground beef, salsa, avocado cubes and fresh cilantro.

 - Frying pan